snuzi/megroplan-browser-base/README.md

-# megroplan-browser-base
-Core of Megroplan browser extension for recipe scraping
+Core logic for Megroplan extensions